Renaldas0/Hackolanterns-Halloween-Game/README.md

 ## Content

-All content was written by team Hackolanterns
+All content was written by members of the Hack O' Lanterns team

 ## Media

-Photos and audio were taken from Pixabay and Upsplash
+Photos and audio were taken from Pixabay and Unsplash

 ## Acknowledgements